CDCgov/dibbs-vm/docs/vm-docs/docs/GCP/05-GCP-VM-CLI-Ops-Instructions.md

-# GCP Guide to Setting Up a DIBBs Virtual Machine Instance
+# GCP CLI Ops Guide

-*Version 1.1*

 ## Prerequisites

 Be­fore you get start­ed, please read the [GCP VM Requirements document](04-GCP-VM-Requirements.md).

+This guide provides steps to set up a Virtual Machine (VM) instance using the DIBBs provided `.raw` VM image file in Google Cloud Platform (GCP).
+Please reach out to the DIBBS DevOps team if you need access to the RAW image file.

 ## Initial GCP CLI Setup